Distance Education Decision for Autumn 2020

 - New international students who need to apply for a residence permit through the Swedish Migration Board (non-EU citizens):

 - Generally the Swedish Migration Board does not grant a residence permit if they see that your education is distance only.
-We have yet to receive a decision on how they will handle this during the pandemic (2020-05-05):.
-Follow their decisions and any changes with them.
+Follow their decisions, and any changes, with them.

 - Student housing issues in Gotland: Fee-paying Masters’s/Bachelor’s, and exchange students, please turn to: Uppsala Housing Office, email@example.com.
 All other student housing issues, please turn to the Gotland’s student union Rindi’s own housing office.